Headless CMS: The Ultimate Guide [2022 Edition]

 - Open-source headless CMS platforms

-- SaaS headless CMS platforms
+- SaaS headless platforms

 - Can a traditional CMS be used with headless CMS?